 Bolder, Blonde Balayage

 This look is “two-thirds blonde with bolder balayage pieces, and her goal is a three to four months easy growth and touch-up with face-framing foils at her next appointment to become one-third blonde (more brunette than blonde),” says Williams.
+A partial balayage might be the right choice for her, requiring fewer touch-ups.

 Short Hair Goes Blonde Easier